killahdon/wakanda-studio/installation.md

 > - click on <img class="inline" src="img/explorer-settings-shortcut.png"> to change the view options (the `.waModel` extension is hidden by default)
 > - click on <img class="inline" src="img/model-designer-shortcut.png"> to quickly access your model

-- Drag&Drop the Data Class
+Drag&Drop the Data Class

 <img src="img/model-designer-newdataclass.png" />

-- Add the attribute
+Add the attribute

 <img src="img/model-designer-addattribute.png" />

-- add method to your Class
+Add method to your Class

 <img src="img/model-designer-addmethod.png" />

-- Implement your method in JS
+Implement your method in JS

 <img src="img/model-designer-implementmethod.png" />

-- Save your model
+Save your model

-- open the following link in your browser:
+open the following link in your browser:

-- populate your database
+Populate your database

-- display a list of superheros in your App
+Display a list of superheros in your App